Health & Social Care BA (Hons) (with Foundation Year)

 Contemporary Issues in Global Health and Wellbeing

-Health and Wellbeing across the life-course
+Health and Wellbeing Across the Life-Course

-Management and leadership in Social Care
+Leadership and Management in Health and Social Care

 Contemporary Issues in Adult Social Care